sematext/docs/docs/monitoring/spm-faq.md

 In the remaining sub-steps of "Agent Setup", replace word "**default**" with the jvm-name value you just used.

-"Agent Setup" step will have to be repeated N times, once for each monitored application (in our example 3 times with 3 different jvm-name values).
+"Agent Setup" step will have to be repeated several times, once for each monitored application (in our example 3 times with 3 different jvm-name values).